 Year 11 (Units 1 & 2) Year 12 (Units 3 & 4)

-A choice of either one or two of the following: A choice of either one or two of the following:

-English English / EAL (English as an Additional
+A choice of either one or two of the following: A choice of either one or two of the following: • English / EAL (English as an Additional Language) • English Language

-English Language Language)

-Literature English Language

-Literature
+• Literature

-Students who chose English Language or Literature at Vea r 11 instead of English can opt to undertake Unit a 8.7 English

-Students who chose English Language or Literature at Year 11 instead of English can opt to undertake Unit 3 & 4 English instead of Literature or English Language in Year 12 (i.e. 'drop' Literature or English Language).
+\ Students who chose English Language or Literature at Year 11 instead of English can opt to undertake Unit 3 & 4 English instead of Literature or English Language in Year 12 (i.e. 'drop' Literature or English Language).

-Students will be counselled against choosing Unit 3 & 4 English Language or Literature if a Unit 1 & 2 sequence has not been undertaken in Year 11.
+\\ Students will be counselled against choosing Unit 3 & 4 English Language or Literature if a Unit 1 & 2 sequence has not been undertaken in Year 11.

-Students must meet strict conditions set by VCAA to be eligible for EAL Status.
+\\\ Students must meet strict conditions set by VCAA to be eligible for EAL Status.